nhsengland/.github/profile/README.md

 We aim for github to be used to support collaborative and open work for both development and analytics.
-Please see the pinned repositories to read the set [ways of working](https://github.com/nhsengland/github-WoW) in github for NHS England and for IT Standards assocaited with open development.
+Please see the pinned repositories to read the set [ways of working](https://github.com/nhsengland/github-WoW) in github for NHS England and for IT Standards associated with open development.

 Read our Code of Conduct for contributions [Here](https://github.com/nhsengland/.github/blob/main/CODE_OF_CODUCT.md)